 Methods for Teeth Whitening

-As its name suggests, a retainer is a non-brace method of retaining a certain mouth or bite shape that’s also less severe than its braces counterparts.
+As its name suggests, a retainer is a non-brace method of retaining a certain bite or mouth shape that is also less severe than its braces counterparts.
 This orthodontic device can be considered the lighter version of braces.
 It helps maintain the shape of your teeth that the braces have already straightened out.
 This thin wire is worn across the back of the lower or upper front teeth.

 Braces are the orthodontic solution you can depend on when it comes to improving your facial appearance and bite.
-It also makes dental hygiene and oral maintenance easier to deal with down the line as your teeth slowly but surely straighten themselves out.
+It also makes dental hygiene and oral maintenance easier to deal with in the future as your teeth slowly but surely straighten themselves out.
 As such, they can assist patients in gaining, regaining, or maintaining good dental health for the long term.